lexilure/FacialExtractionClustering/README.md

 content:Load Data,Apply k-modes clustering, Evaluate and visualize results

-install dependencies :`pip install pandas kmodes matplotlib seaborn scikit-learn `
+install dependencies :`pip install pandas, kmodes, matplotlib, seaborn, scikit-learn `
 The optimal number of clusters can be determined using the **cost function or silhouette analysis.**
 Different initialization methods (Cao, Huang, random) can lead to different results.